404a10/404a10/README.md

 - CyberSec
 - Learning new things
 - Opensource projects
-- Anything related to computers (Yes, it sounds redundant)
+- Anything related to computers
 - Lists apparently

 ## Languages I use